-Looking northward, the roads along the valley of Duma continues towards the Biblical cities of Tel ‘Eton (perhaps the city of Eglon) and Lachish.
+Looking northward, the roads along the valley of Nahal Duma continues towards the Biblical cities of Tel ‘Eton (perhaps the city of Eglon) and Lachish.
 On the right hill are ancient remains called Khirbet Abu Mulassamah, meaning according to the SWP survey Arabic translation as ‘keeping on the road.’

-Looking from this point to the east are twin Arab villages, east of the separation fence, named Deir el-‘Asal al Fauqa (upper) and Deir el-‘Asal al Tachta (lower).
+Looking from this point towards the east are twin Arab villages, east of the separation fence, named Deir el-‘Asal al Fauqa (upper) and Deir el-‘Asal al Tachta (lower).
 The Arab word “‘Asl” means honey.
 The word “Deir” means a monastery, as the villages were built over a multi-period ancient site (el ‘Asal) which included a Byzantine Church.

-(b) South views
+(c) South views

-(c) Albright Excavation photos
+(d) Albright Excavation photos

 W.F.
 Albright conducted excavations at Tell Beit Mirsim during the 1920s and 1930s.
 This section shows a sample of the excavation photos, as captured in 1926 by American Colony photographers.
 The photos are located in the Library of Congress online collection.

 This photo collection is also called “Kirjath Sepher” or “Debir” photos, as Albright identified the site as the Biblical Kiryat Sepher or Debir (Joshua 15:15): “And he went up thence to the inhabitants of Debir: and the name of Debir before was Kirjathsepher”.

 This photo shows the squares of the excavations:

 A general view of the area after the excavations is in the next photo.
 Albright estimated that there were 150-200 houses with 2,000-3,000 people.